 Finally, if you know you’ll need care for a prolonged time, the best thing you can do is start planning for it as early as possible.
 Too often, people are lazy and never get the correct diagnosis for their illness, resulting in them finding out they need to pay for care far too late.
 The last thing you want is to leave it late and then fall into financial difficulty and risk having your home repossessed – it’s not very common, but it is known to happen!

 Below we’ve put together 3 warning signs that could help you avoid or, at the very least, plan earlier for your care, so you don’t have to sell your property.

 Let’s look at these signs in a little more detail.

-Warning Sign 1 – Declining Health: If your health has been steadily declining over time and you notice recurring illnesses then alarm bells should start ringing that something is wrong.
-Visit the doctors and get the right diagnosis done so if it does turn out to be something serious you have the time on hand to start planning for your care.
+Warning Sign 1 – Declining Health: If your health has been steadily declining over time and you notice recurring illnesses, then alarm bells should start ringing that something is wrong.
+Visit the doctors and get the correct diagnosis so that if it turns out to be something serious, you have the time to start planning for your care.

 Warning Sign 2 – Increased Medical Bills: This point ties in very well with the first one.
-If you’re paying more and more for your medication then you should really consider that it may be something more sinister.
+If you’re paying more and more for your medication, then you should consider that it may be something more sinister.

-Warning Sign 3 – Job Loss: If you have had to stop working or have lost your job due to a specific illness then it’s definitely time to start planning your care.
-Even if the illness or care time is short term, it will cost money and if you’ve got no money coming into your household, you are going to struggle.
+Warning Sign 3 – Job Loss: If you have had to stop working or have lost your job due to a specific illness, then it’s time to start planning your care.
+Even if the illness or care time is short-term, it will cost money, and if you’ve got no money coming into your household, you will struggle.

-For those families where the breadwinner is the one that’s needing the care – it can become a little more difficult as having to pay for living expenses as well as care will eventually take it’s toll, even if one is receiving benefits.
+For those families where the breadwinner is the one that needs the care – it can become a little more difficult as having to pay for living expenses as well as care will eventually take its toll, even if one is receiving benefits.
 If you’re in this situation and are considering selling up, Housebuyers4u can help.

-If you’re looking to sell their house quickly to cover the carer fees, we can help:
+If you’re looking to sell your house quickly to cover the carer fees, we can help: